SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 Bk - Power gnd & sense common (Gn) To BB3 (battery return buss).
 Meter power, common battery return for all devices except inverter.

-Yl - Sense volts (Bk) To BKR12, solar controller connection.
+Yl - Sense volts (Bk) To BKR12, solar charge controller positive.

 Measure solar charge voltage.